 Got a hankering for seafood?
 Nothing sounds fresher than plank-grilled halibut topped with a pineapple blueberry salsa.
-Or try Florence Ravioli's whole wheat fettucini with shrimp, corn and fresh tomatoes.
+Or try Florence Ravioli's

 And finally, no cookout is complete without some tasty treat to top it all off.
 Here's a homemade ice cream recipe passed down from my family to you.